JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

 **Using the Menu**

 From the "DAQ Commands" menu select "Insert New Run After Selection..." or "Append New Run to End...".
-The first will insert and start the code to set up data collection for a run in the cell below the currently selected cell.
+The first will insert the code to set up data collection for a run in the cell below the currently selected cell.
 The second will append this to the end of the notebook.
-This will generate a GUI that looks like the figure 2, below.
+When the cell is run it will generate a GUI that looks like the figure 2, below.
 Fill in the information to define what you wish to do (see below figure 2 for more details).